Allahabad Bank: 21st century

 On 30 August 2019, Finance Minister Nirmala Sitharaman announced that Allahabad Bank would merge with Indian Bank.
 The merger would create the seventh largest public sector bank in the country with assets of ₹8.08 trillion.
 The Union Cabinet approved the merger on 4 March 2020.
 Indian Bank assumed control of Allahabad Bank on 1 April 2020.

+International Offices

+Allahabad Bank transcended national boundaries, and now has multiple international offices.
+In June 2006, the bank had opened a representative office in Shenzen, China.
+In 2006, they opened their first branch under core banking services (CBS).
+In February 2007, the bank opened its first branch in Hong Kong.

 Listings and shareholding

 Allahabad Bank's equity shares were listed on Bombay Stock Exchange and the National Stock Exchange of India.